nmwsharp/geometry-central/docs/docs/surface/algorithms/signed_heat_method.md

-This section describes the _Signed Heat Method_ in geometry-central, which computes signed and unsigned distance using heat flow.
+This section describes the _Signed Heat Method_ in geometry-central, which computes signed and unsigned distance to possibly broken geometry using heat flow.

 Note that these quantities all depend on the _intrinsic_ geometry of a surface (via the `IntrinsicGeometryInterface`).
 Therefore, these routines can be run on abstract geometric domains as well as traditional surfaces in 3D.